MLBott/home/_posts/2018-11-06-fiscal-correlation.md

     - correlation
 layout: post
 ---
+Data mining and analysis: Correlation matrix of six years of annual fiscal stats for five online retailers

 ## Method
 The yearly financial reports were scraped from internet financial databases.
 Once the data was collected, I calculated the aggregate or sum of the stats and created a column for that in MS Excel.
 Then I calculated a mean of the total stats and created a column for that also.
 The file was saved in csv format and imported into RStudio.